MrZH6/elements_of_AI_my_AI_idea/README.md

 ## How do I expect it would be used?

-1. First I need to my favourites from Spotify
-   * extract the images features
+1. First I need to get my favourite albums from Spotify and extract the images features
-2. Get a list of as many musical albums as I can get.
-Maybe excluding genres that I definitely don't want to recommend.
-   * extract the images features also from them
+2. Get a list of as many music albums as I can get and extract the images features also from them

 ## Data sources and AI methods